Macron: ‘Peace in Ukraine will not be achieved by humiliating Russia’

 (You are interested in: Emmanuel Macron: the transcendental challenges after his re-election in France)

-Shortly before, speaking before the European Parliament, Macron had said that “when peace returns to European soil, we will have to build new security balances” without “never falling into temptation or humiliation, or the spirit of revenge” .
+Shortly before, speaking before the European Parliament, Macron had said that “when peace returns to European soil, we will have to build new balances security” without “never falling into temptation or humiliation, or the spirit of revenge”.

 Until that time, he said, Europeans must “do everything possible so that Ukraine endures and Russia never wins”, but also “preserve peace in the rest of the European continent and avoid any escalation” with Moscow.